-- 1 Students who have earned the B.A.R. at BMA Seminary may be eligible to take an advanced course in the same field in lieu of this course (see page 41). - 2 Non-ministerial students may substitute electives for PM 511, PR 511, and PR 611. - 3 Students who have already completed PM 421 or PM 532/631 may substitute an approved CPE, PM, RE, or Miss. internship for PM 631.
+- 1 Students who have earned the B.A.R. at BMA Seminary may be eligible to take an advanced course in the same field in lieu of this course (see page 41). - 2 Non-ministerial students may substitute electives for PM 511, PR 511, PR 611, and PR 621. - 3 Students who have already completed PM 421 or PM 631 may substitute an approved CPE, PM, RE, or Miss. internship for PM 631. - 4 Ministerial students lacking prior studies in church administration must take RE 511. - 5 Seminary doctoral programs often require biblical languages as prerequisite for admission.